AkshaY2039/Device-Drivers/README.md

 3. List all Device Drivers from your OS.
 4. Write a shell script with atleast 100 lines.
 	*	Reference: [Alexander Epstein - Bash Snippets](https://github.com/alexanderepstein/Bash-Snippets/blob/master/currency/currency)
-5. Write a C program & attach it with Kernel
+5. Write a C program & attach it with Kernel.
 6. Download source code of a command not available in your OS & add it to your Kernel.

 ##	Lab 02 : Some Hands On with Device Drivers - 20190122